In recent years consumer demand has brought about a significant increase in the number of holiday lets which now include hot tubs.

 - Health and Safety Executive – Information about health and safety at work.

-- If you operate a swimming pool as part of your business, see the Swimming pool safety webinar and Pool Safety Guide for pool operators.
+- If you operate a swimming pool as part of your business, see the Swimming Pool Safety Guide.

 Operating hot tubs frequently asked questions